Abcarpandef/Road-Accident-Analysis/README.md

 # Road-Accident-Analysis
 # 📊 About the Project

-This project analyzes crime rates across various states and districts using the provided dataset, crime_by_districts.csv.
+This project analyzes crime rates across various states and districts using the provided dataset, Road_accident.csv.
 It aims to uncover trends and patterns in crime occurrences, enabling data-driven decision-making and policy formulation.

 _ _ _
 # 🛠️ Key Features